Heinrich Marx: After conversion

-Even after becoming a Evangelical Lutheran Christian, Heinrich was largely a non-religious Christian.
+Even after becoming an Evangelical Lutheran Christian, Heinrich was largely a non-religious Christian.
 He was a man of the Enlightenment, interested in the ideas of the philosophers Immanuel Kant and Voltaire.
 A classical liberal, he took part in agitation for a constitution and reforms in Prussia, then governed by an absolute monarchy.
 In 1815 Heinrich Marx began work as a lawyer, in 1819 moving his family to a ten-room property near the Roman Porta Nigra archway.
 His wife, Henriette Pressburg (1788–1863), belonged to a prosperous Jewish business family from Nijmegen in the Netherlands.
 Henriette's sister Sophie Pressburg (1797–1854), Karl Marx's aunt, married Lion Philips (1794–1866), a wealthy Dutch tobacco manufacturer and industrialist, upon whom Karl and Jenny Marx would later often come to rely for loans while they were exiled in London.
 Sophie was the grandmother of Anton and Gerard Philips who later founded the Philips Electronics company.